hparra/hparra.github.io/audiobooks.md

 _How To Talk to Anyone_.
 Leil Lowndes.
 2003.

-_The Talent Code_.
+_The Little Book of Talent_.
 Daniel Coyle.
-2009.
+2012.

 [Thinking, Fast and Slow](http://amzn.to/2r6UyBg).
 Daniel Kahneman.
 2011.